 GASB 40, requires disclosure of investments in any one issuer that represent five percent or more of total investments, excluding investments issued or explicitly guaranteed by the U.S. government, investments in mutual funds, external investment pools, and other pooled investments.
-Per this disclosure requirement, two of CRA's investments were with any one single issuer that represents 5% or more of all of the CRA's portfolios.
+There are no significant investments (other than mutual funds) in any one organization that represent 5% or more of the CRA's investments.